rkonoplev/dniester/docs/en/MIGRATION_DRUPAL6.md

 # Migration Guide: Drupal 6 → Phoebe CMS

+> **⚠️ Historical Document**
+>
+> This guide describes the **one-time manual migration process** that was used for the initial data transfer.
+The current
+> project uses **automated Flyway migrations** to create and update the database schema.
+>
+> This document is preserved for historical reference and to understand how the data was transformed.
+It is not
+> necessary to follow this guide for current development.

 This detailed step-by-step guide describes the content migration process from a legacy Drupal 6 system to the modern headless Phoebe CMS architecture using Docker and MySQL.